huaxiang-yin/.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I’m a fourth-year DS undergrad at [NUIST](https://en.nuist.edu.cn/main.htm).
-I will be a CS master of [Tongji University](https://en.tongji.edu.cn/p/#/) this year.
+And I will be a CS master of [Tongji University](https://en.tongji.edu.cn/p/#/) this year.

 My research interests mainly focus on deap learning and computer vision.
 I am always open to new topics.